Example case study: Partial Retirement using a SIPP and Flexi-Access Drawdown

 Problem: Five years later

 Having acted as a consultant for five years, and now aged 65, Tom decides to fully retire.
-Again he consults his IFA, this time about taking more income and the need to take an additional lump sum of £50,000 to fund a luxury round the world holiday with his new partner to celebrate retirement.
+Again he consults his Financial Planner, this time about taking more income and the need to take an additional lump sum of £50,000 to fund a luxury round the world holiday with his new partner to celebrate retirement.

 Unfortunately Tom’s consultancy has not been as successful as he expected, he therefore has not been able to rebuild his savings, which if he had, could have been used to pay for the holiday he wishes to take.